ch3ssd/fake-news-classifier/README.md

 # Fake News Classifier

-This project trains a machine learning model to classify news articles as either **"Real"** or **"Fake"** based on their title and text content.
+This project trains a machine learning model to classify news articles and deploys it as an interactive web application using Streamlit.

-The script uses a **Logistic Regression** model and a `TfidfVectorizer` to convert text into numerical features.
+The script uses a **Logistic Regression** model and a `TfidfVectorizer`.
 The final model achieves approximately 99% accuracy on the test set.

 ---